 variable was not set up properly.
 Please go back and ensure that your

-variable contains the directory where Terraform was installed.
+variable contains the directory where the Terraform binary was installed.